Article

 Conclusion

 DORA will significantly change how financial services are required to operate their incident management processes.
 From asking senior management to be more involved to ensuring that a plan exists for mitigating and responding to ICT-related incidents, DORA toughens the requirements for how financial entities must respond when things go wrong.
-More specifically, the ask is to supercharge processes for identifying, tracking, logging, categorising, and reporting incidents to the relevant regulators.
+More specifically, the ask is to supercharge processes for identifying, tracking, logging, categorizing, and reporting incidents to the relevant regulators.

 At incident.io, we believe in operational excellence and organizational resilience.
 These changes allow many financial organizations to review and improve their existing procedures, and we're here to help!